 Military families experience unique challenges that can affect family and home life.
 The Department of Defense, as well as each branch of the military, works to provide support for military families and their children.
 In addition to the national programs providing support for military families, each military installation has a Family Service Center and a Family Advocacy Program.
-This section provides resources for those working with military families and features topics such as adoption, child abuse and neglect, prevention, deployment, domestic violence, and mental health stressors, as well as information on an array of services that are designed to support military families.
+This section provides resources for those working with military families and features topics such as child abuse and neglect, prevention, deployment, domestic violence, and mental health stressors, as well as information on an array of services that are designed to support military families.

 - Child abuse, neglect, and prevention